NVIDIA/grcuda/docs/bindings.md

 ## Launching Kernels

-Once a kernel function is bound to a callable host-object or registered as a function within grCUDA, it can be launched like a function with two argument lists (for exceptions in Ruby and Java and Ruby see the examples below).
+Once a kernel function is bound to a callable host-object or registered as a function within GrCUDA, it can be launched like a function with two argument lists (for exceptions in Ruby and Java and Ruby see the examples below).

 ```test
 kernel(num_blocks, block_size)(arg1, ..., argN)